3 O'Clock Blues: Charts and recognition

 "3 O'Clock Blues" was released by RPM Records in December 1951, and by December 29 it had entered Billboard magazine's Rhythm and Blues charts.
 The single spent a total of 17 weeks on the charts, including five weeks at number one.

 "3 O'Clock Blues" launched B.B.
 King's career and gave him his first opportunity to perform in front of a national audience.
 Due to the song's success, he began performing in the big theaters, such as the Howard Theater in Washington and the Apollo in New York, with a significant increase in his weekly earnings, from about $85 to $2,500.
 It sparked a touring schedule that continued throughout King's career.
 In 1956, the song was included on King's first album, Singin' the Blues.
 It has remained in King's repertoire and he has recorded several versions of the song, including a 2000 release with Eric Clapton for their Riding with the King album.

+In 2014, the 1951 recording was inducted into the Grammy Hall of Fame.

 In 2020, the Blues Foundation inducted "3 O’Clock Blues" into the Blues Hall of Fame as a "Classic of Blues Recording".
 The induction statement described it as "the first record to amply capture the emerging brilliance of both his [King's] singing and guitar playing talents".